kristopolous/fiction/framework.md

 ### Provide no data whatsoever for specious claims of acceleration

+Non-quantifiable claims are extremely useful.
+Claiming something is easier and faster gives you plenty of room to backpeddle because there's no specific measurable statement made.

 ### This is the new way to build

 Simply attribute your framework to a reputable company and then claim it was built by "them" - all of them, despite the fact that